rachitm7007/rachitm7007/README.md

 I am also well versed in the use of business intelligence tools, namely: PowerBI, Tabluea, Apache Superset and KNIME.

-As obvious as it can be, structured query languages also fall into my area of expertise as I am an efficient user of MySQL, PostGreSQL, SQLite3.
+Structured query languages also fall into my area of expertise as I am an efficient user of MySQL, PostGreSQL, SQLite3.

 Ultimately my goal in life is to use the magic of data science/machine learning and impact people's lives positively; be it healthcare industry, helping small businesses, people with special needs and much more.